 If you love pasta dishes as much as I do, then you’ll want to bookmark these dishes for your weekly meal planning: One Pot Chicken Parmesan Pasta, One Pot Creamy Tuscan Garlic Spaghetti, and One Pot Creamy Pesto Chicken Pasta.

 Did you know that mushrooms were a top-trending food last year?
 No, it’s true!
 We’ve seen this with other foods, right?
-Kale, cauliflower, and salmon have all had their moments, in addition to just about every other superfood/popular food out there.
+Kale (Mandarin Pomegranate Chopped Kale Salad), cauliflower (Easy Buffalo Cauliflower Wings), and salmon (Cajun Grilled Salmon) have all had their moments, in addition to just about every other superfood/popular food out there.

 But now, it’s the humble mushroom’s turn!
 I’m super happy about that because I looooove mushrooms, but I know they are kind of a polarizing food, like cilantro.
 People either love or hate them.
 My son loves them raw, but not cooked, which I think is even stranger?
 My husband hates them.
 The girls pick them out if they can see them, but eat them just fine if they don’t know they’re in there.